International students: Before you arrive

 Get to know Bristol

-Find out about Bristol and some things you can do here so you can imagine your new home.
-Fnd places of worship, student groups and student networks so you can start making friends and building a community as soon as you arrive.
+Find out about what's on in Bristol, places of worship student groups and networks, and welcome events so you can start making friends and building a community as soon as you arrive.
+You can also take a virtual tour of the campus and city.

 Plan your travel to the UK